Bucin Meaning In Bahasa

 Meaning of Basa-Basi In Bahasa Indonesia

 Halo semuanya.
 Apa kabar?
-Today, I wanna talk to you about the meaning of [basa-basi] in Bahasa Indonesia.
-We will also be going to watch a scene that I took from an Indonesian movie, Tetangga Masa Gitu.
+Ketemu lagi sama saya, Iman Prabawa.
+Today, I want to talk to you about the meaning of [basa-basi] in bahasa Indonesia.
+We will also watch clips from movies and whatnot to better understand this.

 Meaning of Basa-Basi In Bahasa Indonesia